MicahParks/private-pkgsite/README.md

 This project has four directories representing use cases.
 They are somewhat intuitively named and contain a subset of the set of features this project offers.

+Please view the directory most closley matching your use case for a `README.md` with instructions.

 ## Features of directories with stubs inside:
 `customCertAndInternalProxy`